top of page

 Build on your characters

-This method requires you to scan your writing at a more superficial level, before zoning in on a particular event or section, which you use as your 'opening' for exploring and describing the character further.
+This method requires you to scan your writing at a more superficial level, before zoning in on a particular event or section, which you use as your 'opening' for exploring and describing the character further in this way.

 * Are your locations important to the credibility or understanding of the story-line